 Autism and Cinema: An exploration in neurodiversity

-Autism in Cinema and Barbican will deliver a programme of screenings that compliment Autism Awareness Month in April.
+Autism and Cinema and Barbican deliver a programme of screenings that explore neurodiversity in film.
 Project Art Works are delighted to have three films included in the programme at the Barbican this September.

 Find out more about the programme here.